Deathbringer (1991 video game)

-Deathbringer is a 1991 side scrolling action game developed by Oxford Digital Enterprises and published by Empire that was released for the Amiga, DOS, and Atari ST.
+Deathbringer is a side-scrolling beat 'em up video game developed by Oxford DSOS Enterprises and published by Empire.
+It was released in 1991 for Amiga and Atari ST, and in 1991 for MS-DOS.

 Plot

 A group of evil wizards plot to enslave the entire world, but are repeatedly stopped by Karn the Barbarian.
 The league of wizards forge a magic sword named Deathbringer to kill him; they perform a sacrificial ritual, summoning a demon and imbuing their soul into the sword.
 Karn takes the sword for himself, turning it against them.
 The demon that inhabits Deathbringer needs souls to stay alive; Karn must feed souls to the sword by killing monsters, and he ultimately seeks to defeat the wizards.

 Gameplay

 The player takes the role of Karn the Barbarian who wields the eponymous sword Deathbringer, and seeks to defeat a group of evil wizards.
 Deathbringer has nonlinear map design: the player starts in the middle of each given level, and may move left or right to progress towards the boss.
 Upon reaching an exit to the level, they fight the boss; defeating them allows the player to progress to the next level, and the game has a total of 30 levels.
 Deathbringer has a time limit for each level in the form of the sword Deathbringer; the player must constantly kill monsters to obtain their souls, and refill a meter at the bottom of the screen that gradually decreases over time.
 If this meter reaches zero, it drains the player's health, ultimately killing them.
 When the sword's soul meter gets low, the player may lose control of their character, due to the sword taking control.

 Deathbringer has 36 levels of parallax scrolling, and its graphics received polarized reviews from critics.